 Introduction

 Adding to the complexity of these debates was the difficulty in defining who or what constituted a real threat to the United States.
 A small number of political radicals engaged in deliberately violent or overtly treasonous activities, such as bombings or espionage.
-But these people were affiliated with larger movements and parties that included many people committed to reforming, not overthrowing, the U.S. government and society.
+But these people were affiliated with larger movements and parties that included many others committed to reforming, not overthrowing, US government and society.
 Many radicals sought workplace protections for laborers, African Americans, and women that are now widely accepted.
-They made important contributions, for example, to movements to prohibit child labor or to enforce an eight-hour workday.
-The documents that follow represent some of the milestones in Chicago’s history of political radicalism from the Haymarket Affair of 1886 through the Palmer raids of 1920 into the McCarthy era of the 1950s.
+They made important contributions, for example, to movements to prohibit child labor and to enforce an eight-hour workday.
+The documents that follow represent some of the milestones in Chicago’s history of left-wing political radicalism from the Haymarket Affair of 1886 through the Palmer raids of 1920 into the McCarthy era of the 1950s.

-Please consider the following questions as you review the documents
+Please consider the following questions as you review the documents:

 - What were the goals of the political radicals represented here?
 How did they try to accomplish those goals?
 Did their actions increase or weaken public support of their ideals?